hdinsight/hdinsight.github.io/spark/spark-livy-nativethread-exhaustion.md

 ~~~~

 The default timeout was around an hour thought that was interactive session.
 Only other session timeout value that is livy.server.session.timeout = 2073600000.
-set the livy.server.session.timeout to 36900000 found the session entries were garbage collected after about 1 hour 10 minutes.
+For testing set the livy.server.session.timeout to 36900000 found the session entries were garbage collected after about 1 hour 10 minutes.
 Looking at the following snip of code livy would be the max of the default timeout and the session.timeout set on ambari.

 ~~~~